Dustyroom/flat-kit-doc/_docs/stylized-surface.md

 - **Method #1** Select a mesh in the scene that carries the Stylized Surface material with the _Outline_ parameter turned on.
 Then turn on the **Smooth Normals** parameter in the Inspector panel.

 Important!
-If the _Smooth Normals_ parameter had already been turned on without the mesh selected, you'll need to turn it off and then on again, while the mesh is selected.
+If the _Smooth Normals_ parameter had already been turned on without the mesh being selected, you'll need to turn it off and then on again, while the mesh is selected.
 This is because the mesh needs processing, not the material, in order for the _Smooth Normals_ parameter to work.
 {: .notice--warning}

 [![Smooth Normals parameter](/FlatKit_Manual_Images/styl-surf-outline-smooth-normals.png){: .image-fancy }](/FlatKit_Manual_Images/styl-surf-outline-smooth-normals.png)